Georgia (Region of Abkhazia)

 Total people to be reached in 2014: 70,000

 Total children to be reached in 2014: 38,000

-As a result of continuous isolation and the sensitive political context, caused by armed conflict in the Region of Abkhazia, 42,000 affected children receive lower quality basic services than their parents did a few decades ago.1 This includes maternal and child healthcare and education and is mainly due to inadequate infrastructure and the limited capacity of service providers.
-Immunization coverage for the combined diphtheria, pertussis and tetanus vaccine (DPT3) remains as low as 55 per cent in some districts.
-Access to safe drinking water and sanitation continues to be poor, primarily in rural schools in Abkhazia, where 14 per cent of schools have no access to water, 29 per cent have an insufficient water supply and 39 per cent of schoolchildren are reluctant to use school sanitation facilities.2 Children with disabilities live in isolation, including within their families, and lack opportunities for integration, social inclusion and education.
-No programmes exist at any level to detect or respond to violence, abuse or exploitation of children.
-Reports indicate that the prevalence of HIV and AIDS in Abkhazia is higher than in the rest of Georgia, and that the population’s level of information about HIV and AIDS is also very low in the region.3 The situation in Abkhazia is exacerbated by the community’s low level of resilience to shocks, including floods, landslides and earthquakes.
+As a result of continuous isolation and the sensitive political context caused by armed conflict in the Region of Abkhazia, some 42,000 affected children receive poor quality basic services, with negative impacts on their well-being and development.1 Immunization coverage for the combined diphtheria, pertussis and tetanus vaccine remains as low as 55 per cent in some districts.
+Access to safe drinking water and sanitation continues to be poor, primarily in rural schools in Abkhazia, where 14 per cent of schools have no access to water, 29 per cent have an insufficient water supply, and 39 per cent of schoolchildren are reluctant to use school sanitation facilities.2 Children with disabilities live in isolation, including within their family, and lack opportunities for integration, social inclusion and education.
+No mechanisms or programmes exist to detect or respond to violence, abuse or exploitation of children.
+Reports indicate that the prevalence of HIV and AIDS in Abkhazia is higher than in the rest of Georgia, and that the population’s level of information about HIV and AIDS is low.3 The situation in Abkhazia is exacerbated by inadequate infrastructure, limited capacity of service providers, and the community’s low level of resilience to shocks.

 - 38,000 children aged 6 to 59 months in humanitarian situations vaccinated against measles

 - 300 medical professionals receive training in Immunization in Practice, Integrated Management of Childhood Illnesses and Effective Perinatal Care